quru/qis/doc/api_help.md

 ### Parameters
 * `path` - Mandatory, text - Specifies the folder path to list
-* `attributes` - Optional, boolean - When `true`, adds the unique ID, title, description, width and height fields from the image database to the returned objects.
+* `attributes` - Optional, boolean - When `true`, adds all the image fields from the image database to the returned objects.
 Set to `false` for improved performance if these fields are not required.
 * `start` - Optional, integer - The zero-based result number to start from, default `0`.
 * `limit` - Optional, integer - The maximum number of results to return,